Home » India » Delhi » National Museum of India

 This building is located on the land that was initially designated in the plan by Edwin L. Lutyens for the Imperial Museum.
 A smaller Museum of Central Asian Antiquities that housed Sir Aurel Stein’s significant collection formerly occupied the space.

-The construction of the National Museum of India building in New Delhi was carried out in stages, with the aim of ultimately giving it an octagonal shape.
+The construction of the National Museum of India building in New Delhi was carried out in stages to ultimately give it an octagonal shape.
 The first phase of the building was unveiled in 1960, and the second phase was completed in 1989.
 The plan for the third and final phase involves demolishing the Archaeological Survey of India (ASI) building, which has been relocated to Dharohar Bhawan.
 This last phase, shown on the original maps, will add around a quarter of the remaining portion to complete the building’s design.
 The National Museum of India’s construction has been a gradual and thoughtful process, reflecting its rich history and significance.

 The National Museum building comprises three floors, and its galleries are arranged around a central garden court.
 Notably, the National Museum Institute, located on the first floor and holding “deemed to be a university” status, will be moving to a new campus in Noida.